kedarmoh/FinTechProjectA/README.md

 For a summary of findings and the final project overview, please see: Project1_SlideShow_Team5.pdf

-For the code itself, please see: *Python File*
+For the code itself, please see: StockRank.ipynb

+If there are any comments or questions, please do not hesitate to reach out to our group.